 Beautiful insect

-We had a close call with some angry spider monkeys that dive-bombed us at the waterfalls, making me think that part tree was crashing down upon us.
-Jimmie tried to venture into a gold mine but quickly high-tailed it out when he started some bats.
-Brownsberg Reserve was a great day trip, and we saw a lot of wildlife and enjoyed our time there.
-After having a late lunch, our driver dropped us off at the Overbridge Resort next to the airport, where we spent the next 6 hours relaxing before our late-night departure at 2 am to Miami.
+We had a close call with some angry spider monkeys that dive-bombed us near the waterfalls, making me think a tree was crashing down on us.
+Jimmie tried to venture into a gold mine but quickly bolted when he disturbed some bats.
+Brownsberg Reserve turned out to be a great day trip—we saw a lot of wildlife and had an enjoyable time.
+After a late lunch, our driver dropped us off at the Overbridge Resort, conveniently located next to the airport.
+We spent the next six hours relaxing there before our 2 a.m. flight to Miami.

 Huge rainforest tree